mbudm/fotopia/README.md

 # fotopia
 Some tools to make sense of a chaotic and disorganised photo archive, and a web app that will store them

-# The apps
+# The projects
-This repo is divided up into the separate projects
+This repo is divided up into separate projects
 - fotopia-gathering
 - fotopia-web-app